 The main case body, bezel and case-back are all in beautiful condition with no scratches, dings or other damage visible to the naked eye.
-The case therefore has simply required a professional clean and gentle hand-polish to bring back the almost new look of the watch.
+The case, therefore, has simply required a professional clean and gentle hand-polish to bring back the almost new look of the watch.
 The high polished full thickness case-back has never been inscribed.
-Inside the case-back we find Swiss Geneva 18ct Hallmarks, the ‘Probus IWC Scafusia’ brand and the case serial number: 1,264,718 which also helps confirm the date as 1951.
+Inside the case-back, we find Swiss Geneva 18ct Hallmarks, the ‘Probus IWC Scafusia’ brand and the case serial number: 1,264,718 which also helps to confirm the date as 1951.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 This really is a beautifully understated dial in Ivory Cream, with yellow gilt numerals, alternated with ‘dagger’ hour indices and the original restored, yellow gilt ‘Leaf’ style hands.
 This is so simple and yet so elegant.
 The style shows infinitely more individuality and character than any modern or even ‘heritage’ equivalent.

 The dial is signed with the infinitely more attractive, early, ‘International Watch Company Schaffhausen’ signature.
 This is the original dial which has been sympathetically restored to the very highest standards by the best vintage watch dial restorers in the UK.

 The Strap and Buckle